ncatlab/nlab-content/pages/3/8/4/8/18483/content.md

 ### When in doubt, follow existing norms

 The format you will see in a typical nLab article is somewhere between a Wikipedia article you might see on a topic in mathematics or mathematical physics, and an academic article in one of those areas.
-The organizational outline seen in the table of contents is very Wikipedia-like, but unlike Wikipedia, the development may be like that of an academic article with formal definition environments, theorem environments, etc., and with point of view that is not neutral with regard to where we tend to place emphasis: the [[nPOV]] and [[string theory]].
+The organizational outline seen in the table of contents is very Wikipedia-like, but unlike Wikipedia, the development may be like that of an academic article with formal definition environments, theorem environments, etc.

 We also may conduct some original research, quite unlike Wikipedia.
+Said original research follows common academic practice of substantiation, either by justifying the original research by citing relevant literature or else by providing relevant proofs (for claims) or other sanity checks (e.g. when introducing new definitions or terminology).

 But in most respects, there should not be too many surprises for people familiar with both types of articles.
 For example, under a References section we follow a standard type of bibliographic format (author(s), title in italics, journal with volume and number or publisher, date, page numbers), linking to online material wherever possible (always legally!!).
 In the text where one wants to refer (and link) to a bibliographic item, there is no official format for this, but the tendency is to use something simple like author-name-date in brackets, rather than putting a number in brackets.
 The page [[HowTo]] gives detailed instructions on how to do this.